 Q: What are the main items to look for when looking for a T-34 to purchase?
 What are the questions I should be concerned about and ask the seller?

-A: Go to this page for a collections of responses from several T-34 owners to this question.
+A: Go to T-34 Shopping Questions for a collections of responses from several T-34 owners to this question.

 Q: Insurance?
 What is the average "ball park" cost per year for a policy for a T-34 costing between $150K and $200K for pilots having lots of high performance and retractable time?